-- 3.25 The Regulation of Investigatory Powers (Scotland) Act 2000 ('RIPSA') was enacted to provide a statutory framework for the operation of covert surveillance investigative techniques by public authorities.
-This framework gives public authorities powers to undertake necessary and proportionate surveillance while respecting the individual's 'right to respect for private and family life' under the Human Rights Act 1998 ('HRA'). - 3.26 In order to carry out surveillance under RIPSA, Council officers must follow a prescribed statutory process, according to statutory roles and responsibilities.
+3.27 The Regulation of Investigatory Powers (Scotland) Act 2000 ('RIPSA') was enacted to provide a statutory framework for the operation of covert surveillance investigative techniques by public authorities.
+This framework gives public authorities powers to undertake necessary and proportionate surveillance while respecting the individual's 'right to respect for private and family life' under the Human Rights Act 1998 ('HRA').

+- 3.28 In order to carry out surveillance under RIPSA, Council officers must follow a prescribed statutory process, according to statutory roles and responsibilities.
 In order to undertake an investigation under RIPSA, the Investigating Officer must submit an application to a senior Authorising Officer, who must consider and document the decision to proceed.
-This process exists primarily to ensure that risks have been considered appropriately, that effective mitigations are put in place, that the investigation is fully documented to appropriate standards, and that the investigation is monitored and reviewed over time.

-3.27 East Lothian Council has to-date made very limited use of its RIPSA powers, and there were no applications made in 2023.
+This process exists primarily to ensure that risks have been considered appropriately, that effective mitigations are put in place, that the investigation is fully documented to appropriate standards, and that the investigation is monitored and reviewed over time. - 3.29 East Lothian Council has to-date made very limited use of its RIPSA powers, and there were no applications made in 2024. - 3.30 At the end of 2024, the Council was advised that an inspection by the Investigatory Powers Commissioner's Office ('IPCO') would not be required in 2025, due to the Council's appropriate level of compliance.
+The next inspection by the IPCO will be in 2028.